 The aim of LevelUp Time™ is to gamify education through a comprehensive science, technology, engineering, art and mathematics program designed for children with neurodevelopmental delays, including autism, by using the DIR® Floortime™ teaching method.
-The purpose of the program is to teach children with autism that technology can be used for so much more than "screen time" and to open up a new world of career possibilities in their future.
+But it doesn't stop there!
+LevelUp Time™ is also about instructional design, because how else would you be able to integrate gamification and other technologies into the classroom?

 An incredibly hard task for most typical children/adults would be developing a video game.
 I mean, how does one even go about it?
 So why teach children with Autism how to go about this difficult task?